Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 According to the American Psychiatric Association, schizophrenia is a chronic brain disorder that affects approximately one percent of the general population.
 Some experts refer to it as a chemical imbalance in the brain.

-According the the Mayo Clinic, researchers do not know what causes schizophrenia, but studies suggest that it may be a combination of brain chemistry, genetics, and environment.
+According to the Mayo Clinic, researchers do not know what causes schizophrenia, but studies suggest that it may be a combination of brain chemistry, genetics, and environment.
 Other factors that can affect this condition are stress, anxiety disorders, depression, substance abuse, and trauma.

 Relapse can occur on occasion, especially during times of stress.
 Fortunately, many patients can manage their condition with the right treatment plans prescribed and monitored by psychiatrists.
 Their symptoms can improve over time.

-Here are some possible definitions of the spiritual s-word that are being applied to spiritual principles by some Christian writers:
+Christian authors vary in their definition of “schizophrenia” as a spiritual condition or “spiritual schizophrenia” but share some common themes.
+Here are common definitions of the spiritual s-word that are being applied to spiritual principles by some Christian writers: